Information Technology BS Degree

 - A degree in information technology will position you to work in virtually any type of industry globally, from technology to healthcare, finance and education.

-UT Tyler computer science alumni are employed in such locations as: The Trane Corp., Brookshire Grocery Co., city of Tyler, Trinity Mother Frances Health System, East Texas Medical Center, NASA, Carrier Corp., PersonalWeb, Microsoft, Oracle, Bell Helicopter and Genesis World.
+UT Tyler information technology alumni are employed in such locations as: The Trane Corp., Brookshire Grocery Co., city of Tyler, Trinity Mother Frances Health System, East Texas Medical Center, NASA, Carrier Corp., PersonalWeb, Microsoft, Oracle, Bell Helicopter and Genesis World.

 Learn more from the Department of Computer Science.